-The iPadOS 15 update is finally out of beta and available to download provided you have a compatible iPad.
-The software is compatible with iPad mini 4 and later, iPad Air 2 and later, iPad fifth-gen and later, and all iPad Pro models.
+iPadOS 15.6 is available to download provided you have a compatible iPad.
+The software is compatible with iPad mini 4 and later, iPad Air 2 and later, iPad fifth-generation and later, and all iPad Pro models.

-If you do decide to install iPadOS 15 on your iPad, you’ll want to set aside some time to get the new operating system properly installed on your device.
+If you do decide to install iPadOS 15.6 on your iPad, you’ll want to set aside some time to get the new software properly installed on your device.

-Moving your tablet from one operating system to another can cause problems so you’ll want to make sure you have time to monitor the download, the installation, and your device’s performance after the installation finishes up.
+Moving your tablet from one version of iPadOS to another can cause problems so you’ll want to make sure you have time to monitor the download, the installation, and your device’s performance after the installation finishes up.

-If you’ve prepared for the move and your tablet is on a fast Wi-Fi connection, it could take 20 minutes to complete during peak hours.
+If you’ve prepared for the move and your tablet is on a fast Wi-Fi connection, it could take 15 minutes or less to complete.

 |Sync (Optional)||5-45 Minutes|